Did you know there are almost 2 billion websites across the globe? In an overwhelming sea of competition, how can you ensure your website makes waves?

 - Blog posts

-At this point, your developers will check the functionality of all the elements on your website.
+Your developers should check the functionality of all the elements on your website.
 The aim is to detect any issues such as broken links and compatibility with different devices to ensure everything works properly.

-They will use validators to check the code making sure it follows the current standards, test the site’s speed as well as test for mobile responsiveness.
+Use validators to check if the code follows the standards, test the site’s speed and ensure it’s responsive on all devices.

-Once they finish the manual and automated testing, your website will be ready to go into a live server and launch.
+Once manual and automated testing is complete, your website is ready to go into a live server and launch.

-As your business grows, you might need to increase the number of pages, add more functionalities and features.
+Congratulations, your site is live!
+But the work doesn’t end there.
+As your business grows, you may need to increase the number of pages, add more functionalities, update features and more.

 - Editing existing content